Amitabh-DevOps/dev-gemini-clone/README.md

 - **Infrastructure Provisioning:** Terraform-based provisioning of EC2 instances for Jenkins master and agent.
 - **CI/CD Pipeline:** Jenkins master/agent setup, pipeline jobs, and integration of code quality/security tools such as OWASP, SonarQube, and Trivy.
 - **Observability:** Monitoring setup using Prometheus and Grafana.
-- **Kubernetes Integration:** Kind cluster creation and ArgoCD setup for automated deployments.
+- **Kubernetes Integration:** EKS cluster creation and ArgoCD setup for automated deployments.

 This comprehensive configuration establishes a robust DevSecOps workflow ready for production environments.